WRITTEN BY BUTTERNUT / SHRIMP SYSTEM

 Polyfragmentation in OSDD

 Polyfragmented OSDD is something that is often believed cannot occur due to OSDD having lower amnesia than DID, as OSDD is categorized under secondary structural dissociation where DID is tertiary.
 The reason amnesia has any part in this is because polyfragmentation is usually only found in victims of trauma caused by multiple parties in a short period of time and/or chaotic, long lasting trauma.
 This causes more amnesia because of how much trauma had occurred to the victim and how long the traumas lasted.
 In OSDD, there is less amnesia due to how much the child relies on dissociation and/or the age the trauma(s) occured.
 In polyfragmented systems, the child relies on dissociation heavily.
-There has been some documentation of people with OSDD who display symptoms of being polyfragmented (you can find this in <#1024820637547634689>), but that doesn't necessarily make them polyfragmented.
+There has been some documentation of people with OSDD who display symptoms of being polyfragmented (you can find this in the Sources section), but that doesn't make them polyfragmented.

 What is a subsystem?